riccardotommasini/polyflow/rsp4j-documentation.md

 Concerning methods, the most important are:
 - `Content<I, W, R> content(long t_e)`: Returns the content of the last window closed
-- `void windowing(I arg, long ts)`: The core method of the S2R operator.
+- `void compute(I arg, long ts)`: The core method of the S2R operator.
 After receiving an element and a timestamp associated to it, it opens all the windows that contain that element (if not already present) and adds the element to all of them.
 It then checks if some windows are ready to report, and if it's the case, it adds the timestamp at which the computation must occurr to the Time object.
 Finally, it schedules from eviction windows that should be removed after the computation.
 - `TimeVarying<R> get()`: Returns the Time Varying object associated to the S2R operator.

 #### Relation To Relation